MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 For the user sending the email, the actions required are the same as for sending a protected email to a user in their own organization.
 For example, select the **Do Not Forward** button that the AIP client can add to the Outlook ribbon.

-Alternately, Do Not Forward functionality can be integrated into a label that users can select to apply both classification and protection to that email.
-For example, in the [unified labeling client](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients):
+Alternately, **Do Not Forward** functionality can be integrated into a label that users can select to apply both classification and protection to that email.
+For example:

 ![Selecting a label configured for Do Not Forward](./media/recipients-only-label2.png)